petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments/advanced-settings-reference.md

 }
 ```

-`[$FRAGMENT_CLASS$]` is a token for a CSS class that represents the unique class name of the fragment you are configuring.
-Use this to apply CSS specifically to that fragment.

-For example, this custom CSS sets the fragment's background to red normally and blue when the user hovers their cursor over it:
+`[$FRAGMENT_CLASS$]` is a CSS class token that represents the unique name of the fragment you are configuring.
+This CSS code is applied only to the current fragment.
+For example, you can set the fragment's background to red normally and blue when the user hovers their cursor over it:

 ```css
 .[$FRAGMENT_CLASS$] {